 Step 1: Name your blog and buy a matching domain name.

 Coming up with a name for your new blog might be the hardest step.
-You could start brainstorming by coming up with a short mission statement or by listing words that describe your cooking style, your lifestyle, etc. Throw in your name and/or your dog’s name. ;) Talk it out with friends.
+You can start brainstorming by coming up with a short mission statement or by listing words that describe your cooking style, your lifestyle, your background, etc. Throw in your name and/or your dog’s name. ;) Talk it out with friends.
 There are tons of great names out there that aren’t yet taken, I promise!

-Characteristics of an ideal blog name:
+Characteristics of an ideal blog name

 - Easy to spell